rust-lang-ua/learn_rust_together/toolbox_distros.md

-# Awesome Collection of Distros
+# :package: Awesome Collection of Distros

 Awesome collection of utilities written in Rust to been distributed outside of Rust ecosystem.
 It is curated by us.